Stained glass has an ancient and “colorful” history that stretches back at least to the fourth century.

 A movement that began in the 1880s and became known as the Arts and Crafts Movement triggered a second, additional resurgence in stained glass art popularity.

-An entryat Wikipedia notes that,
+An entry at Wikipedia notes that,

 “The Arts and Crafts movement emerged from the attempt to reform design and decoration in mid-19th century Britain.
 It was a reaction against a perceived decline in standards that the reformers associated with machinery and factory production.”